-If possible, our software tools will attempt to automatically fix the design.
+If possible, our software tools will attempt to fix the design automatically.
 However, some issues require manual editing by the designer.
-A quick overview of potential issues you may encounter is presented below, along with tips on how to correct them.
+A quick overview of the potential problems you may encounter is presented below, along with tips on correcting them.

 - Borders and holes

-This issue may be fixed either by simply removing the problematic surfaces, by extruding them (via the "push/pull" or "displace" tool of your 3D modelling software), or by filling the gaps.
+This issue may be fixed either by simply removing the problematic surfaces by extruding them (via the "push/pull" or "displace" tool of your 3D modeling software) or by filling the gaps.

 - Incorrect orientation

-In most 3D modelling applications, surfaces are oriented to have a "heads" side and a "tails" side.
-When the surface is closed, this orientation is used to define the inside and outside of the enclosed volume.
-Sometimes, the entire surface is not oriented consistently, and does not clearly separate the inside from the outside of the object.
+In most 3D modeling applications, surfaces are oriented to have a "heads" side and a "tails" side.
+When the surface is closed, this orientation defines the inside and outside of the enclosed volume.
+Sometimes, the entire surface is not oriented consistently and does not clearly separate the inside from the outside of the object.

 Most of the time, this issue is fixed by flipping the problematic facets.
-However, some surfaces cannot be oriented consistently (such as the Moebius strip or the Klein bottle).
+However, some surfaces cannot be oriented consistently (like the Moebius strip or the Klein bottle).
 To build these kinds of objects, their surface must be cut open and thickened via extrusion.